A guide to permitted contribution allowances, lifetime allowance protections and tax relief.

 More on carry forward

-For tax year 2020/21 an inidviduals adjusted income is over £240,000 their annual allowance could be reduced to as much as £4,000.
-Adjusted income includes the individuals earnings, dividends, interest on savings and pension contributions (both member and employer).
+For tax year 2023/24 an individuals adjusted income is over £260,000 their annual allowance could be reduced to as much as £10,000.
+Adjusted income includes the individuals' earnings, dividends, interest on savings and pension contributions (both member and employer).

 The tapered annual allowance was introduced on 6 April 2016.
-It reduced a pension scheme member's annual allowance on a sliding scale for a tax year in which their 'adjusted income*' and 'threshold income**' exceed the relevant limits.
+It reduced a pension scheme member's annual allowance on a sliding scale for a tax year in which their 'adjusted income*' and 'threshold income**' exceeds £260,000 in a tax year.
+Members with an adjusted income of £360,000 or more will have a tapered annual allowance of £10,000 gross.

 *Adjusted income includes the member's earnings, dividends, interest on savings and pension contributions (including those made as a result of a salary sacrifice or similar arrangement).